xndrmcw/welcome/content/post/curb_imdb_ratings_viz/index.md

   <figcaption>Pictured above: me telling my friends how much time it took to get the right fonts, background, hex color, etc...</figcaption>
 </figure>

-## In this post, I'll detail how I created this visualization.
-I love Curb Your Enthusiasm (and you should, too!), and I had a lot of fun working with this data and remembering old episodes.
+## In this post, I'll detail how I created an IMDB score visualization.
+## I love Curb Your Enthusiasm (and you should, too!)

-This is the second visualization I've created with R-Studio!
+This is the second visualization I've created using R-Studio!
 Refamiliarizing myself with the syntax of the language was a bit challenging, but having a [great example + accompanying code](https://isabella-b.com/blog/tidy-tuesday-the-office/) to use for guidance/inspiration helps like nothing else!

 The data comes from IMDB, and I used [Jainajun7's Python webscraper](https://github.com/jainanuj7/IMDb-ratings-scraper/blob/master/IMDb.py) to write the data to a CSV file.
 From there, I just switched some variable names around, and imported the data in the same manner that Isabella did.